ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 {% include photo.html url="2023-09-14-north-mongolia/5/__2023-09-01_01-07-05-725000_kourtney.webp" description="Kourtney and I in Anuka and Baagi's deels that they lent us for the trip.
 Deels are a time-proven garb that's ideal for nomadic life.
 They shield against the sun, they're insulative when it's cold, and they protect your body from branches when on horseback through forested regions.
 Moreover, a natural pocket is created between the two flaps and above the sash, which can store a surprising amount of stuff." width="80%" %}

-{% include photo.html url="2023-09-14-north-mongolia/5/__2023-09-01_01-30-54-726000_kourtney.webp" description="Baagi (left), Anuka (center), and Lhagwa (right) load up the luggage horse, who is responsible for carrying all of our luggage and equipment.
+{% include photo.html url="2023-09-14-north-mongolia/5/__2023-09-01_01-30-54-726000_kourtney.webp" description="Baagii (left), Anuka (center), and Lhagwa (right) load up the luggage horse, who is responsible for carrying all of our luggage and equipment.
 Strong and intelligent horses are chosen for this job because the packed gear rests on either side, and the horse must have the physical awareness to account for this when choosing which path to take through the forest.
 And if a path is too skinny the horse must be smart enough to back up and find another path instead of freaking out." %}

 When everything was ready, Anuka, Kourtney, Lhagwa, and I set off on horseback heading due North.
 The herders live northwest of Tsagaannuur and to get there, we needed to ascend up a mountain by horseback.
 After cresting the mountain, it descends into a flat, marshy bog.
 From there we would cross the bog, and then descend further into the valley where the reindeer herders were currently settled at their Autumn camp location.

 We ascended up the gentle mountain slope and stopped for lunch while overlooking a great view of an expansive bog that lay ahead of us.
-From far away, the bog looked like a cake walk, but as we would soon learn, it was anything but gentile.
+From far away, the bog looked like a cake walk, but as we would soon learn, it was anything but gentle.

 {% include photo.html url="2023-09-14-north-mongolia/5/__2023-09-01_02-58-29-903000_kourtney.webp" description="Lhagwa ties up our horses as we break for lunch.
 The foreboding bog beckons in the distance." %}